-- Step 1.
-Speak and/or meet with the person (teacher, staff, or administrator) with whom there is a concern. - Step 2 If a resolution cannot be reached at this level, then the parent or guardian may contact the person's supervisor (likely the Principal) and request a meeting with the Principal and the other ASE employee with whom there is a disagreement.
-(If it is the principal with whom there is a disagreement, then move to Step 3.) - Step 3.
-If a resolution cannot be reached at Level 2, or the issue is with the Principal, then the parent/guardian should submit a written complaint to the Governing Council President requesting a meeting with the Governing Council or its designated committee in closed session.
+- Step 1 Speak and/or meet with the person (teacher, staff, or administrator) with whom there is a concern. - Step 2 If a resolution cannot be reached at step 1, then the parent or guardian may contact the Assistant Principal and request a meeting with the Assistant Principal and the other ASE employee with whom there is a disagreement.
+(If it is the Assistant Principal with whom there is a disagreement, then move to Step 3.) - Step 3 If a resolution cannot be reached at step 2, then the parent or guardian may contact the Principal and request a meeting with the Principal and the other ASE employee with whom there is a disagreement.
+(If it is the Principal with whom there is a disagreement, then move to step 4.) - Step 4 If a resolution cannot be reached at step 3, or the issue is with the Principal, then the parent/guardian should submit a written complaint to the Governing Council President requesting a meeting with the Governing Council or its designated committee in closed session.
 Note matters concerning a student or employee dispute will not be addressed in an open meeting, unless specifically requested by the parent in writing.

 The Governing Council or designated committee will schedule a meeting with the parent/guardian and all ASE employees concerned as soon as practical after the complaint is received by the President.
 The Governing Council may designate a committee to hear and issue a decision regarding the concern.
-The Governing Council or its designated committee will be the final step in process to address the concern.
+The Governing Council or its designated committee will be the final step in the process to address the concern.
 Consideration of student matters shall be conducted in closed session.
 When reaching its decision, the Governing Council or its designated committee will take into consideration the best interest of the student and the mission, goals, and policies of ASE.